mateonunez/website/README.md

 ## Getting Started

-Run `npm install` to install the necessary dependencies and `npm run dev` to start the local server.
+Run `yarn` to install the necessary dependencies and `yarn dev` to start the local server.

 Open [http://localhost:3000/](http://localhost:3000/).
 Pages will live-refresh when source files are changed.